Brian's Guide to

 Purchasing tickets

 If you opt not to use an app, you can still purchase a physical ticket.
 For buses, you usually purchase your ticket from the driver.
 Simply state your final destination and the driver will tell you how much the fare is.
 Pay them and they will give you your ticket.
 In most places, you can only use cash, but a few do now take cards.
-Unlike in the US, in most German cities, the driver can make change, but it's probably a good idea to have enough change on-hand to pay the exact fare or close to it.
+Unlike in the US, in most German cities, the driver can usually make change, but it's probably a good idea to have enough change on-hand to pay the exact fare or close to it.

 Busier bus stops will often have a ticket machine; if so, you will be expected to purchase your ticket from the machine rather than the driver (more on ticket machines below.)
 This helps to expedite boarding.

 Many tram stops have ticket machines, but in some places, there are ticket machines on board the trams instead; if so, you'll need to purchase your ticket from one of these machines immediately after boarding.
+Be aware that many of these on-board machines only accept coins.

 For most rail systems (Stadtbahn, U‑Bahn, S‑Bahn, etc.), you will need to purchase your ticket before you board.
 Tickets are available from automated ticket machines (labeled Tickets, Fahrkarten, Fahrscheine, or Fahrausweise) located in the station.
-While the exact operation of these machines varies from region to region, the basic functionality is mostly the same these days with touch-screens that step you through the process in a number of different languages, and most now accept credit or debit cards or phone payments in addition to good ole' cash.
+While the exact operation of these machines varies from region to region, the basic functionality is mostly the same these days with touch-screens that step you through the process in a number of different languages, and most now accept credit or debit cards or smartphone payments in addition to good ole' cash.

 Ticket machine Validating machine